jeffatoptics/jeff-minima/README.md

 1. input your markdown notes to `_posts`  folder with proper naming "yyyy-mm-dd-topic.md"

 > 📑 **link syntax recommendation**
->- use markdown syntax rather than jekyll syntaxk, which is easy for local mardown editor preview.
+>- use markdown syntax rather than jekyll, which is easy for local mardown editor preview.
 >-  `<img>` html syntax is not working in jekyll `_posts` folder.
 >- Examples:
 >    - `[link to a file in post](./_posts/2022-04-26-this-post-demonstrates-post-content-styles.md)`